pujanajmera/pycpet/README.md

 From here, the executable cpet.py will be available in your path (or in your environment if using conda)

-4. To compile the C math modules, head over to CPET/utils and run:
+4. To compile the C math modules, go to CPET/utils and run:

+cd CPET/utils
 gcc -fopenmp math_module.c -o math_module.so -shared -fPIC -O3 -march=native -funroll-loops -ffast-math

 5. When running, we advise you set the following: